CrazyBayes/UMARL/README.md

 ### Google Research Football
 [Google Research Football (GRF)](https://github.com/google-research/football) is created by the Google Brain team for research, a new reinforcement learning environment where agents are trained to play football in an advanced, physics-based 3D simulator.
 Please refer to GRF (https://github.com/google-research/football) to install it.

-# How to run QWeight?
+# How to run UMARL?
 ```python
 python main.py --alg=qweight_vb --map=foraging  --cuda=True
 ```